 3. Software Development

 Software development involves a team of individuals with varying specialties—user-experience designers, user-interface designers, front- and back-end developers, and full-stack developers—working toward the goal of building an application for a client.

 In this instance, certain workers will sometimes take breaks, thus causing idle time while others are productive.
 Data dependency sometimes dictates that one worker can’t do their job while another person is working on the project.

 It’s nearly impossible for organizations to run at 100 percent efficiency.
 Too many varying elements impede the goal of perfect operational workflows.
 However, that doesn’t mean you can’t take specific actions to reduce idle time and improve bottom lines.

 Here are three ways to reduce idle time:

-- Improve Communication Lines: As previously mentioned, inaccurate work instructions can result in idle time.
-It’s essential to ensure teams always have complete, accurate, and accessible work instructions to carry out their work assignments.
+- Improve Communication Lines: It’s essential to ensure teams always have complete, accurate, and accessible work instructions to carry out their work assignments.
 Using a work order chat app like MaintainX will streamline communication by keeping private messaging, team messaging, and work order commenting in a centralized location.

-You can further reduce idle time by improving processes, upleveling employee training programs, and enforcing effective preventive maintenance programs.
+You can further reduce it by improving processes, upleveling employee training programs, and enforcing effective preventive maintenance programs.

-Idle time includes time when assets remain unproductive despite being available for use.
-Organizations can reduce idle time, and cut costs, by identifying the root causes of unplanned equipment disruptions and implementing strategic solutions.
+Idle time includes the time when assets remain unproductive despite being available for use.
+Organizations can reduce it and cut costs, by identifying the root causes of unplanned equipment disruptions and implementing strategic solutions.
 The best way to track idle time patterns is with a computerized maintenance management system (CMMS) like MaintainX.